-- and medially by adductor longus.

-- magnus to become the popliteal artery.

-- The popliteal fossa is a diamond shaped space behind the knee.
+- The external iliac artery continues as the common femoral artery in the femoral triangle, which is bound superiorly by the inguinal ligament, laterally by sartorius, and medially by adductor longus. - The common femoral artery branches into the profunda femoris and superficial femoral arteries.
+The superficial femoral artery continues its course anteromedially in the subsartorial (adductor) canal.
+It emerges at the adductor hiatus of adductor magnus to become the popliteal artery. - The popliteal fossa is a diamond shaped space behind the knee.
 It is bound by the hamstrings superiorly and the two heads of gastrocnemius inferiorly.
-Its contents include the popliteal vein and artery, tibial, sural, and common peroneal nerves, and lymph nodes.

-- At the inferior border of popliteus, the popliteal artery divides into the anterior tibial artery and tibioperoneal trunk.
+Its contents include the popliteal vein and artery, tibial, sural, and common peroneal nerves, and lymph nodes. - At the inferior border of popliteus, the popliteal artery divides into the anterior tibial artery and tibioperoneal trunk.
 The anterior tibial artery passes through the interosseous membrane between the tibia and fibula IN THE ANTERIOR COMPARTMENT down the leg.
-It crosses the ankle joint to become the dorsalis pedis artery, artery in the foot to complete the plantar arch.
+It crosses the ankle joint to become the dorsalis pedis artery, which lies lateral to the extensor hallucis longus tendon.
+It joins the lateral plantar artery in the foot to complete the plantar arch.

-- COMPARTMENT of the leq.

-- veins.

-- veins via the perforating veins.